SKIP TO CONTENT

 • S.8f Differentiate between independent group and matched pair sampling.

-• S.8g Calculate test statistics and p-values for hypotheses tests: single proportion, single mean, and difference between two means.
+• S.8g Calculate test statistics and p-values for hypothesis tests: single proportion, single mean, and difference between two means.

-• S.8h Conduct hypotheses tests for a single proportion and a single mean.
+• S.8h Conduct hypothesis tests for a single proportion and a single mean.

 • S.8i Test hypotheses regarding the difference of two independent means (assume the variances are not pooled).